Board of Trustees

 Anita and her husband, Scott, joined Temple Akiba in 2014 when they enrolled their kids, Lily and Jonah, into the ECC.
 It was Chance that led them to Temple Akiba, but a sense of belonging has made it their home.
 Anita and her entire family have been active Temple members for 11 years.
 Anita has volunteered on committees and at events when needed.
 Some examples are Purim Carnivals, Casino Night and attending Youth and Camp Committee meetings.
 Anita is happiest when she feels that she is helping her family friends and community.
 She has worked in customer relations based jobs for 30 years, which has given her strong problem-solving, organization, and communication skills.
 Anita is excited for this opportunity to make a bigger commitment to her Temple and community.

-verna Erez
+Verna Erez

 After leaving Israel and living in LA for 2 years, Sam and I moved to Culver City.
 We joined Temple Akiba in 1986 and immediately became volunteers in the Bingo Nights that were at that time run by Akiba and continued to volunteer for the temple.
 Our three wonderful children were b’nai mitzvahed and confirmed at the temple.
 Sam became Religious Action Trustee and I was Sisterhood president.
 Some years after Sam died, I became Recording Secretary for the Temple Board of Trustees, a position I held for 9 years.
 I am now returning to the Board as the Sisterhood Trustee.